-As Muddy Puddle Splashers, Muddy Puddlers and Master Mud Pie Makers, we love the rain and we’re certainly not scared of it.
-But how much do we actually know about it?
+As Muddy Puddle Splashers and Master Mud Pie Makers, we love the rain and we’re certainly not put off by it.
+But how much do we actually know about it? ????️

-We’ve put together 10 brilliant facts about rain that you might not have known.
+We’ve put together 10 brilliant facts about rain that you may not know.
 Share them with your children for a bit of fun!

 1) It rains everywhere

 Did you know that it also rains on other planets?
 However, it looks a bit different.
 Head to Saturn to witness the “rain” of diamonds or to Venus to see the sulphuric acid rain (or better read about it online).
 Have you heard of the beautiful, blue Exoplanet HD 189733b?
-Beware – the daytime temperature exceeds 100 °C and it rains…glass!
-We prefer our good, old rain after all…
+Beware – the daytime temperature exceeds 1000°C and it rains… glass!
+We prefer our good, old raindrops! ????

 Rain dance originated from the Native American tribes and some of them still perform it nowadays.
 The dancers believe they can invoke rain with their movements.

 In India, rain is a symbol of life and the source of abundance - no wonder why the arrival of monsoon is widely celebrated.
 Lots of festivals are held to welcome the rain.
 Monsoon is also a source of inspiration for the Indian cinema, literature and art.

 If you live in Hungary, be careful if it rains on the 8th

 June – it means it will not stop raining for the next 40 days.
 More bad news – a rainy 25th

 May means the wine will go sour.
 If you spot cows lying down on the meadow in Poland, you can be sure the rain is coming!
 If you hear sheep bells in the French mountains… well, you guessed right – it’s going to rain.
 There are lots of rain sayings and proverbs in all the cultures and, funnily enough, sometimes they are true!